aemann01/domhain/2022-HIV_oral_microbiome/README.md

 # HIV and the oral microbiome

-This repository describes the analysis performed in the paper *Mann et al. ///////*
+This repository describes the analysis performed in the paper *Mann et al. 2023.
+The impact of HIV on the oral microbiome of children living in sub-Saharan Africa using a rpoC gene-fragment metataxonomic approach.
+Microbiology Spectrum*

 [![DOI](https://zenodo.org/badge/457036815.svg)](https://zenodo.org/badge/latestdoi/457036815)